 In comparison, the Neo G9 can get a lot brighter (600-nits for 100% and 1000-nits for ≤ 25% white windows), but you don’t get as high contrast ratio due to the blooming.

 Moving on, the Samsung Odyssey OLED G9 has an exceptional color gamut with 99% DCI-P3 color space coverage (sRGB mode is available too) for a vibrant image quality.
+Make sure you disable the Contrast Enhancer feature in order to get a more accurate picture.

 It also offers true 10-bit color depth for smooth gradients and no banding, as well as impeccable 178° wide viewing angles, which ensure that the image remains flawless regardless of the angle you’re looking at the screen.